DanielWoldehana/WildeCoffeeBean/README.md

 - Env samples: copy `client/env.example` → `client/.env.local` (or `.env`) and `server/env.example` → `server/.env` and adjust values.
 - Tooling: server dev uses `nodemon`; client lint via `npm run lint`; format via `npm run format`.
 - MongoDB: use an Atlas SRV string for `MONGODB_URI` (no local fallback).
+- API Endpoint Log: see `docs/api-endpoints.md` for a categorized list of routes.

 Kanban-ready backlog with titles, descriptions, and acceptance criteria.
 Check items as you complete them.